twse/random-stuff/README.md

 * **FontCreator 9.1** (2014) – The serial key is associated to JUNLAJUBALAM/MPT.

 ## Translations for various programs
-**Moderator's note:** All translations were done with Bing Translator.
+**Moderator's note:** Most translations were done with Bing Translator.
 * **EasyPaint** by Nikita Grishko et al. to Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Spanish, Swedish and Turkish (UTF-8).
 In the distribution only Chinese (Simplified), Czech, French and Russian translations are spread.
 * **Tinke** by Benito Palacios Sánchez to Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 In the distribution only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are spread.